 \section{Prediction-Powered Calibration via Cross-Validation}

-As explained in the previous section, RCPS-PPI uses a portion of the labeled data to train the labeling predictor $g_\theta(X)$.
-When the number of labeled data points, $n$, is small, dedicating some of the data for this purpose may be problematic.
-CPPI \cite{Zrnic2024CPPI} addresses this issue via a $K$-fold cross-validation strategy for the problem of parameter estimation.
+As explained in the previous section, RCPS-PPI uses part of the labeled data to train the labeling predictor $g_\theta(X)$.
+When the number of labeled data, $n$, is small, dedicating some of the data to this purpose may be problematic.
+CPPI \cite{Zrnic2024CPPI} addresses this issue via a $K$-fold cross-validation strategy for parameter estimation.
 In this section, we introduce an application of this principle to prediction set calibration.